-You'll see listing for unlocked phones from all of the major brands, from just-released devices to popular sellers that may not be the latest thing.
+You'll see a listing for unlocked phones from all of the major brands, from just-released devices to popular sellers that may not be the latest thing.
 Plus, you'll see gear you didn't know existed as Newegg also imports unlocked phones from all over the world.
-For the latter, just be sure to check network compatibility, and read the warranty fine print, before buying.
+For the latter, just be sure to check network compatibility and read the warranty fine print before buying.

-Maybe the best part of shopping at Newegg are open box, refurbished and clearance deals.
+Maybe the best part of shopping at Newegg is its open box, refurbished, and clearance deals.
 You'll be able to find amazing prices on products with a full warranty, including all the accessories you might need for a new phone purchase.

 Sometimes when you're looking for an unlocked phone deal, it makes sense to look at second-hand devices.
 Swappa is the place to start your search when you want to save money by buying a used unlocked phone.

 This isn't some dodgy marketplace, either.
-Fully protected sales through the company make user-to-user buying (and selling!) as safe as it is easy, and the phones listed are guaranteed to be gently used and in great working condition.
+On the contrary, fully protected sales through the company make user-to-user buying (and selling!) as safe as it is easy, and the phones listed are guaranteed to be gently used and in great working condition.
 And it's extremely clear whether you're looking at a carrier device or one that's been unlocked.

 If you're in the market for a used unlocked phone, Swappa should be your first stop.
 It's amazing how much money you can save when your "new" phone has just been gently used by a smartphone enthusiast for a few months.